“Getting screening tests regularly may find

 Early Detection

-Why is regular cancer screening important?
+Why is getting screening tests regularly important?

 The (United States) Centers for Disease Control and Prevention (CDC) explain: